rust-lang/reference/src/inline-assembly.md

   unsafe { core::arch::asm!("mov {0}, {1}", out(reg) y, in(reg) 5);}
   /// ... and this
   unsafe { core::arch::asm!("mov {out}, {in}", out = out(reg) z, in = in(reg) 5);}
-  /// all have the same behaviour assert_eq!(x,y);
+  /// all have the same behavior assert_eq!(x,y);
   assert_eq!(y,z);
 # }